-3.15 Event storage
+3.15 PostgreSQL database

-In order to access the events written to the database, two HTTP API call is provided for objects which implement the endpoint of type 2.5.14 EventArchive.
-That API calls enable the web applications to retreive the events using a simple queries, filtering events by topics and origins, and specifying the time interval of iterset.
+In order to access the events written by the postgres object to the PostgreSQL database, an HTTP API call is provided.
+That call enables the web applications to retreive the events using a simple queries, filtering events by topics and origins, and specifying the time interval of iterset.
 No other means for accessing the database from HTTP API are provided.
-Event log cannot be changed from an API; neither events can be deleted from the log, nor there are means to access other tables besides the one which stores Viinex 3.3 builtin events.
-Accessing other relations in the DBMS should be made by using Viinex 3.3 builtin scripts.
+Event log cannot be changed from an API; neither events can be deleted from the log, nor there are means to access other tables besides the one which stores Viinex 3.0 builtin events.
+Accessing other relations in the DBMS should be made by using Viinex 3.0 builtin scripts.
 It's a deliberate decision that no means for event log modification are provided (neither via HTTP API, nor via scripting).
-It is possible, however for Viinex 3.3 scripts to generate immutable events, which can later be retreived and interpreted by the application as a sequence of state-changing instructions.
+It is possible, however for Viinex 3.0 scripts to generate immutable events, which can later be retreived and interpreted by the application as a sequence of state-changing instructions.
 This approach can be used, for example, in alarm processing applications.

-3.15.1 Get the summary for events stored in the database
+3.15.1 Get the summary for events stored in PostgreSQL database pgN should be the identifier of the posgres object instance.

-Get the brief summary on the number of events, their origins and their topics, being stored in the database.
+Get the brief summary on the number of events, their origins and their topics, being stored in PostgreSQL database.

-GET http://server:port/v1/svc/pgN/events/summary
+GET http://server:port/v1/svc/pgN/summary